nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ### Damaging Cover

 As attacks strike cover, they can wear it down, reduce its effectiveness, and eventually even destroy it\.
-Whenever a hit strikes a piece of cover and deals damage that exceeds the cover’s Armour points, that piece of cover has its Armour points reduced by 1\.
+Whenever a hit strikes a piece of cover and deals damage that exceeds the cover's Armour points, that piece of cover has its Armour points reduced by 1\.
 Cover that has its Armour points reduced to 0 is destroyed and offers no further protection\.

 ### Example Cover
 __Cover Types__                                              |__Armour Points__